wazuh/wazuh-documentation/source/user-manual/kibana-app/getting-started/connect-kibana-app.rst

     :align: center
     :width: 100%

-3. Before filling out the fields, go to your Wazuh server and, using the command prompt as root, replace the default credentials with your desired username where `myUsername` is shown below to protect your Wazuh API.
+3. Before filling out the fields, go to your Wazuh manager and, using the command prompt as root, replace the default credentials with your desired username where `myUsername` is shown below to protect your Wazuh API.

   .. code-block:: console